Leo3418/RealMute/README.md

 - Mute and unmute individual players in chat
 - Keep muting players even if they quit and join server again
 - Mute all players in chat
+- See list of muted players and status of the plugin
 - An optional function to notify muted players when they are sending messages
 - An optional function to keep allowing OPs sending messages while all players are muted